 The primary role of the DQMG is governance of Quality Workstream processes.
 DQMG has overall responsibility for compilation of the Deanery Report to the GMC, a key part of the GMC's quality assurance requirements.
-The DQMG also has oversight of all 8 specialty Quality Management Groups (sQMGs) (see below).
+The DQMG also has oversight of all 8 specialty Quality Management Groups (sQMGs) (see section 3.2).
 The DQMG reports internally within NES to MDET and to the NES Education and Research Governance Committee (that reports in turn to the NES Board).

-DQMG also sets the strategy for the work of the Quality Workstream and also leads on its development; development is being progressed through 3 Quality Workstream teams focusing on:
+DQMG also sets the strategy for the work of the Quality Workstream and also leads on its development; development is being progressed through 6 Quality Workstream working groups on: